Occupational Health and Safety

 Accident Investigation

-② Fire
+② Fire incidents

-③ Accidents covered by the mass media
+③ Accidents reported by the mass media.

-Chroma Accident Handling Flowchart ▼
+Chroma Accident Reporting and Handling Process Flowchart ▼

 Image